dsoprea/GDriveFS/README.txt

 Seamlessly work around duplicate-file allowances in Google Drive.
 (DONE) Seamlessly manage file-type versatility in Google Drive (Google Doc files do not have a particular format).
 (DONE)
-Allow for many-to-one references on the files.
+Allow for the same file at multiple paths.
 (DONE)

 Also, a design choice of other implementations is to make the user get API keys for Google Drive, and this doesn't make sense.
 Our implementation is built